Skip Navigation

-As Linda McMahon and the Trump administration threaten to dismantle the Department of Education, it is vital that we do everything possible to make real impacts that cuts to public education funding by this administration will have on students and our communities.
+As Linda McMahon and the Trump administration threaten to dismantle the Department of Education, it is vital that we do everything possible to show how cuts to public education funding will impact students and our communities.

-Gutting funding for public education will especially lower-income students in rural, suburban, and urban areas and students with disabilities.
-But people are not connecting the fights in Washington, D.C. with how it will impact their lives.
+Gutting funding for public education will especially harm lower-income students in rural, suburban, and urban areas and students with disabilities.
 We must tell their stories.

 What does this look like: